JonathanReardon/ToolkitExtraction/README.md

 <h1 align="center">EEF Toolkit Datafile Extraction</h1>

-This is a command line application that accepts data files from the [Teaching and Learning Toolkit](https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit?gclid=CjwKCAjwjMiiBhA4EiwAZe6jQ3WnUgowD16xFwcG_6hZySd_qiKcElx5wRI0BjJAdwj5RkFT_kzz1hoCS_MQAvD_BwE) database and returns several bespoke dataframes required for data cleaning and analysis.
-The database produces long and complex (heavily nested) JSON files, and this application provides an easy way to extract the data we need as part of a wider processing pipeline.
+This command line application is designed to process data files from the [Teaching and Learning Toolkit](https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit?gclid=CjwKCAjwjMiiBhA4EiwAZe6jQ3WnUgowD16xFwcG_6hZySd_qiKcElx5wRI0BjJAdwj5RkFT_kzz1hoCS_MQAvD_BwE) database.
+It allows you to extract specific dataframes required for data cleaning and analysis purposes.
+The database provides JSON files with nested structures, and this application simplifies the process of extracting the necessary data, making it easier to integrate into your broader data processing pipeline.

 ## Dependencies